Roshan-AWS-Personal/roshan-aws-personal.github.io/_chapters/03-scalable-data-flows.md

   </figure>
 </div>

 Yet, once the prototype was in place, I began to ask tougher questions: what happens when a user uploads a 50 MB video?
 How would sudden spikes in traffic affect my Lambdas?
 Is my function ever going to timeout or run out of memory?
 And beyond raw performance, what visibility did I have into each uploaded file’s size, type, or provenance?

-I realized that in this initial design, every byte of every upload passed through my Lambda—tightly coupling data processing with business logic.
-This approach delivered centralized validation (I could inspect each payload and reject disallowed file types), but it also introduced serious limitations:
+I realized that in this initial design, every byte of every upload passed through my Lambda—tightly coupling data processing with business logic as well as other serious limitations:

 * **Execution Time & Cost:** Large payloads prolonged Lambda execution, driving up GB‑second costs and risking throttles.
 * **Constrained Observability:** My only logs were what I emitted in the function; I couldn’t capture granular upload metrics without adding more code.